2005 William Randell Shiraz

-The colour is a deep inky purple.
-The nose is complex with a deep concentration of black fruits, liquorice and spicy chocolate oak.
-The palate is full bodied with typically intense Barossa Shiraz fruit.
-The fruit characters are blackberry and plum, with well balanced oak.
-Additionally the palate is dense and generous making it wonderfully mouthfilling and with some lovely grainy tannins, it suggests the wine will improve for the next 10 to 15 years.
-This wine has fantastic length of fruit and oak flavours.
+The colour is black and inky.
+The complex nose shows concentrated aromas of menthol and blackberry with spicy malt and mocha oak.
+The palate is rich and full bodied with a great depth of chocolate and liquorice flavours.
+Additionally the palate is dense and generous making it awsomely mouthfilling whilst showing some lovely grainy tannins.
+This suggests the wine will improve for the next 10 to 15 years.
+This wine has fantastic length of blackberry and dark fruits.

 22 months in 50% American oak and 50% French oak.
 All new.